RIBA Studio

 Courses in architecture for students working in practice.

-Find out more information about the courses available in the RIBA Studio programme, such as the entry requirements for each course and how to apply.
+Find out about the courses available on the RIBA Studio programme, the entry requirements and how to apply.

 RIBA Certificate (Part 1) and RIBA Diploma (Part 2)

-If you’re already working in an architectural practice, or in the architectural department of a multi-disciplinary practice, and wish to complete your Part 1 or Part 2, the RIBA Studio programme will allow you to work at your own pace whilst investing your time in practice and earning a salary.
+If a student is already working in an architectural practice, or in the architectural department of a multi-disciplinary practice, and wishes to complete either Part 1 or Part 2, the RIBA Studio programme allows students to work at their own pace whilst investing their time in practice and earning a salary.
+All of the policies, the course schedule and timing are designed to support the practice-based student.

-This is a truly unique programme and the original route to registration in the UK for students working full time (24+ hours/week in practice) living and working anywhere within the EEA / UK including the Channel Islands, Isle of Man and Switzerland.
+The RIBA Studio is a truly unique programme and the original route to registration in the UK.
+Eligible applicants will be working a minimum of 24+ hours/week in practice and working within the EEA / UK including the Channel Islands, Isle of Man and Switzerland.
 Architecture is a professional practice and the courses on this route bring the value of practice-based learning and academic learning together.
-Supported by your office mentor in practice and in conjunction with your self-chosen personal tutor (who meet our criteria), you will investigate chosen themes and curate your design briefs in academia.
-This will have a direct influence on your capabilities in practice.
-This is a very affordable route into the profession and incorporates flexibility for the timing and planning of studies, with the main contact mechanism being virtual.
+Supported by the office mentor in practice and in conjunction with the personal tutor, students will investigate chosen themes and curate design briefs in academia.
+This will have a direct influence on the student’s capabilities in practice.
+The RIBA Studio is a relatively affordable route into the profession and incorporates flexibility for the timing and planning of studies, with the main contact mechanism for submission being virtual.
+There are a number of events through the academic year both online and in person to develop skills, knowledge, exposure to new ideas and peer engagement.

 RIBA Foundation in Architecture